-The researchers reported that these facilities account for 63 percent of all COVID-19 fatalities in Massachusetts.
+The researchers reported that these facilities accounted for 63 percent of all COVID-19 fatalities in Massachusetts.

-They added that nursing homes also account for 81 percent of COVID-19 deaths in both Minnesota and Rhode Island as well as 71 percent in Connecticut and 70 percent in New Hampshire.
+They added that nursing homes also accounted for 81 percent of COVID-19 deaths in both Minnesota and Rhode Island at the time as well as 71 percent in Connecticut and 70 percent in New Hampshire.

-In another 22 states, long-term care facilities account for more than half of all COVID-19 fatalities.
+In another 22 states, long-term care facilities accounted for more than half of all COVID-19 fatalities.

 As these deaths continue to rise, medical professionals in these facilities are struggling to take care of a population who is most easily victimized by the pandemic.

-“When you look at the mortality rate from COVID-19, according to the CDC (Centers for Disease Control and Prevention), about 85 percent of the deaths have been in people 65 years or older,” said Emma, a nursing home physical therapist on the East Coast.
+“When you look at the mortality rate from COVID-19, according to the CDC (Centers for Disease Control and Prevention), about 85 percent of the deaths have been in people 65 years or older,” Emma, a nursing home physical therapist on the East Coast, told Healthline in April.
 “So there is an obvious trend.”

 “You have the most at-risk population for COVID-19 mortality and symptoms in the hospital and in the nursing homes because these are where there is the highest senior population and highest population of people with multiple illnesses or diagnoses,” said Emma, who asked that her last name not be used in this story.
 “You are going to potentially see more fatalities in these facilities, and I think a majority of these fatalities are because of the frailty many patients already had, which then placed them at higher risk for mortality, and not necessarily poor preparation or care.”